jbaldwin/libcoro/README.md

         // Send N requests on the same connection and wait for the server response to each one. for (size_t i = 1; i <= request_count; ++i)
         {
+            // Make sure the client socket can be written to. co_await client.poll(coro::poll_op::write);

             // Send the request data.
             auto request = "Hello from client " + std::to_string(i);
             client.send(request);